 The owner of the Astros, billionaire Jim Crane, gets no real punishment.
-He keeps his 2017 Word Series ring.
+He keeps his 2017 World Series ring.
 He keeps his franchise.
 And he gets to look like the good guy because he fired his manager and general manager.
-I’m relieved that there are respected industry journalists that are calling out the MLB and Jim Crane for what this is.
-Billionaire protection.
+I’m relieved that there are respected industry journalists that are calling out the MLB and Jim Crane for what this is, Billionaire protection.
 Utilizing fake punishment and public relations to shift blame from those that are in charge.

 The Astros, predictably, are also the franchise that had the “I’m so fucking glad we got Osuna!” issue.

 These aren’t issues that only happen with employees of an organization.
 These are issues that are carried out by employees within a culture of an organization.
 The culture is created from the top by the people they hire and the values they set.
 Jim Crane shouldn’t be let off the hook.
 Jeff Passan, in his article (also referenced earlier), states “Either Crane did not know that the business he owns and operates was cheating or he did know and did nothing about it.
 Neither is good.”